dumrauf/post2ghost/README.md

 The following is a list of known limitations when uploading articles.

 - The metadata needs to be formatted in valid JSON as currently no JSON parsing errors are detected
-- Tags can only be referred by name
+- Tags can only be referred to by name
 - Only draft posts can be updated

 Feel free to contribute towards eventually removing the above limitations.
 This is open source after all.